 Accredited Certified EFT Master Trainer of Trainers

-I have presented on EFT worldwide and written "Introducing EFT - a Practical Guide" published by Icon Books.
-I devised and taught an approved clinical hypnosis course before EFT became my main focus.
-I was among the first people in the country to offer EFT training.
+I have presented on EFT worldwide and written "Tap here to transform your life - a practical guide to EFT" (a revised edition of previously published as "Introducing EFT - a Practical Guide") published by Icon Books.
+I devised and taught an approved clinical hypnosis course and taught part of a pychotherapy course before EFT became my main focus.
+I was among the first people in the UK to offer EFT training.

 Articles by Judy Byrne